alces-software/flight-appliance-docs/docs/source/launch-aws/launching_on_aws.rst

 ``discrete.home-discrete.apps``
   Configures both the home directory share and application directory share using separate, dedicated EBS volumes

-  - **Data volume encryption policy**; if any of the ``discrete`` options were selected, you may optionally set an encryption policy for the dedicated EBS volumes
+  - **Data volume encryption policy** (`Professional Only`) ; if any of the ``discrete`` options were selected, you may optionally set an encryption policy for the dedicated EBS volumes
+  - **Scratch configuration**; select from a range of filesystem types for the ephemeral filesystems in the instances - the available filesystems are as follows;

+``enabled.xfs``
+  Local scratch space is configured using the XFS filesystem

+``enabled.ext4``
+  Local scratch space is configured using the EXT4 filesystem

+``disabled``
+  Disable the provision of local scratch space (this can then be formatted at a later point)

+  - **Swap configuration**; select the way in which swap should be configured for the instance - select from the following;

+``enabled.ephemeral``
+  Configure swap space if ephemeral storage disks are available (see `Scratch configuration` above)

+``enabled.always``
+  Configure swap space if EBS (Elastic Block Store) is available

+``disabled``
+  Do not configure swap even if storage is available

+  - **Swap size (KiB)**; The size (in kibibytes) of the swap space to be configured for ephemeral storage.
+Setting this value to 0 will result in automatic configuration (either swap space equal to the node memory capacity or to the maximum swap size set by `Swap size max (KiB)` below, whichever is the smallest value)
+  - **Swap size max (KiB)**; The maximum size (in kibibytes) that the swap size can be
-  - **Login node system disk size**; choose the size of your login node disk, which acts as the shared filesystem for your cluster when using the ``standard`` data voume layout
+  - **Login node system volume size (GB)**; choose the size of your login node disk (in gigabytes), which acts as the shared filesystem for your cluster when using the ``standard`` data voume layout (this side cannot exceed 1024GB with the standard layout)
-  - **Login node system volume disk type**; select the `type of EBS volume <http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html>`_ best suited to your workload requirements - choosing an SSD type will be considerably faster, but choosing a HDD type will incur less running cost
+  - **Login node system volume disk type** (`Professional Only`) ; select the `type of EBS volume <http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html>`_ best suited to your workload requirements - choosing an SSD type will be considerably faster, but choosing a HDD type will incur less running cost
-  - **Home volume disk size**; if the appropriate data volume layout was chosen to deploy a dedicated home directory EBS volume, you may select the size of volume to deploy
+  - **Home volume disk size** (`Professional Only`) ; if the appropriate data volume layout was chosen to deploy a dedicated home directory EBS volume (`Data volume layout:` ``discrete.home`` or ``discrete.home-discrete.apps``), you may select the size of volume to deploy
-  - **Application volume disk size**; if the appropriate data volume layout was chosen to deploy a dedicated application directory EBS volume, you may select the size of the volume to deploy
+  - **Application volume disk size** (`Professional Only`) ; if the appropriate data volume layout was chosen to deploy a dedicated application directory EBS volume (`Data volume layout:` ``discrete.apps`` or ``discrete.home-discrete.apps``), you may select the size of the volume to deploy
-  - **Home volume disk type**; if the appropriate data volume layout was chosen to deploy a dedicated home directory EBS volume, you may choose from a range of EBS volume types for the home directory volume
+  - **Home volume disk type** (`Professional Only`) ; if the appropriate data volume layout was chosen to deploy a dedicated home directory EBS volume (``discrete.home`` or ``discrete.home-discrete.apps``), you may choose from a range of EBS volume types for the home directory volume
-  - **Application volume disk type**; if the appropriate data volume layout was chosen to deploy a dedicated application directory EBS volume, you may choose from a range of EBS volume types for the application directory volume
+  - **Application volume disk type** (`Professional Only`) ; if the appropriate data volume layout was chosen to deploy a dedicated application directory EBS volume(``discrete.apps`` or ``discrete.home-discrete.apps``), you may choose from a range of EBS volume types for the application directory volume
-  - **Compute node system disk type**; you may optionally select a system disk type for any deployed compute hosts, allowing you to optimise compute hosts' local ephemeral storage to your workload requirements
+  - **Compute node system disk type** (`Professional Only`) ; you may optionally select a system disk type for any deployed compute hosts, allowing you to optimise compute hosts' local ephemeral storage to your workload requirements

 .. image:: aws-launch_CFT_questions.jpg
     :alt: AWS Marketplace CloudFormation template questions